approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 approov metrics
 ```

 This will open your Approov Grafana metrics homepage.
-From there you can select the "Live Metrics" which include web-protection request metrics updated with the live activity every minute (max 2 mins for a request to be visible).
+From there you can select the "Live Metrics" dashboard which includes web-protection request metrics updated every minute (max 2 mins for a request to be visible).

 ### Approov Web Protection Server Errors